Plant-Based Athletes & How To Start A Vegan Diet If You’re An Athlete

-The age-old myth that we need meat to be strong, build muscle and perform as athletes, has thankfully been squashed in recent years.
-Thanks to the many plant-based athletes across multiple disciplines, performing at the highest level, beating their competitors and smashing records, we have clear evidence of the effectiveness of veganism for athletes.
-Documentaries like The Game Changers have brought this information to the public and shone a light on all the high-performing plant-based athletes out there.
+The myth that we need meat to be strong, build muscle, and perform as athletes has been soundly quashed in recent years.
+Thanks to the documentaries like The Game Changers and the many plant-based athletes across multiple disciplines, performing at the highest level, we have clear evidence of the effectiveness of veganism for athletes.

 Does A Plant-Based Diet Improve Athletic Performance?

 It can, but of course it needs to be done properly.
-There aren’t many athletes thriving on a plant-based diet of potato chips, sodas and vegan pizza.
-However, on a healthy whole food plant-based diet full of muscle-building proteins, energy-giving carbohydrates, and all the other essential nutrients available on a plant-based diet, an athlete can vastly improve their performance.
+There aren’t many athletes thriving on a plant-based diet of potato chips, sodas, and vegan pizza.
+However, on a healthy, whole food plant-based diet full of muscle-building proteins, energy-giving carbohydrates, and all the other essential nutrients, an athlete can vastly improve their performance.

-The Game Changers website outlines the facts when it comes to maximizing athletic performance on a plant-based diet!
+The Game Changers website outlines the facts for maximizing athletic performance on a plant-based diet.

 Plant-Based Diet For Athletes

-There is no one-size-fits-all diet for athletic performance – this of course depends on your discipline, what kind of body type you have and need, and your goals.
-For example, an ultra marathon runner will need a different combination of foods to a world record-breaking strongman.
-Put simply though, you can find all the essential building blocks for athletic performance on a plant-based diet.
+There is no one-size-fits-all diet for athletic performance.
+This of course depends on your discipline, what kind of body type you have and need, and your goals.
+For example, an ultra marathon runner will need a different combination of foods to a world record-breaking strength athlete.
+But whoever you are and whatever your goals, you can find all the essential building blocks for athletic performance on a plant-based diet.

 Carbohydrates

-Luckily, carbohydrates are around every corner on a vegan diet.
-They come in three groups: sugars, fibres and starch, and which of these carbohydrates you eat does matter.
+Luckily, carbohydrates are plentiful on a vegan diet.
+They come in three groups: sugars, fibres, and starch, and which of these carbohydrates you eat does matter.
 Sugars are simple carbs and can be useful for emergency energy, but they are of limited use to our bodies, and can cause adverse health effects.
-Starch and fiber are more complex carbohydrates however and these are what we want.
-Most breads, pasta, rice and potatoes, particularly the wholewheat or brown versions of these foods, will provide all the starchy carbs we need to perform.
-Fiber is covered by piling on the fruits and vegetables, as they have a healthy store of it in their cell walls.
-You also get the added benefit of a lower risk of bowel cancer, type 2 diabetes and cardiovascular disease.
+Starch and fiber are more complex carbohydrates which is what we want.
+Most breads, pasta and rice, particularly the wholewheat or brown versions of these foods, provide all the starchy carbs we need to perform.
+Our fiber requirement is covered by piling on the fruits and vegetables, as they have a healthy store of it in their cell walls.
+Plus, we also get the added benefit of a lower risk of bowel cancer, type 2 diabetes and cardiovascular disease.

 Protein

-For too long, getting enough protein has been solely associated with a meat- and dairy-based diet, but thankfully this crazy myth is fading from our common understanding.
-A plant-based diet can provide all 20 of the essential amino acid proteins required by our body for healthy function, and furthermore plant sources of protein are low in unwanted fats, cholesterol and other dietary bad guys.
+For too long, getting enough protein has been associated with a meat- and dairy-based diet, but thankfully this outdated and inaccurate myth is fading.
+A plant-based diet can provide all 20 of the essential amino acid proteins required by our body for healthy function, with plant sources being low in unwanted fats, cholesterol, and other dietary nasties.

-Athletes can load their plates with beans, nuts, seeds, lentils and soy products, as well as other lower protein carbs like potato, oats, quinoa and more.
-These days there are also endless delicious and high protein meat-replacement products made of seitan (wheat protein), pea and soy proteins.
-The Beyond Burger for example, has 20g of protein and is free from soy, gmo and gluten, as well as being delicious.
+Athletes can load their plates with beans, nuts, seeds, lentils and soy products, as well as potato, oats, quinoa, and more.
+These days there are also endless delicious, high protein meat-replacement products made of seitan (wheat protein), pea, and soy proteins.
+The Beyond Burger for example, has 20g of protein and is free from soy, gmo, and gluten, as well as being delicious.

 Fat

 Fat is essential for energy and cell growth, but it has to be the right kind of fat.
 The wrong fats can cause trouble for our bodies, including increased risk of heart disease and type 2 diabetes.
-Plant-based fats are nearly always monounsaturated and polyunsaturated fats, the good kind that will lower cholesterol.
-Bad fats, saturated and trans, tend to be found in meat, butter, and oils and will raise blood cholesterol.
+Plant-based fats are nearly always monounsaturated and polyunsaturated fats—the good kind that will lower cholesterol.
+Bad fats—saturated and trans— tend to be found in meat, butter, and oils and raise blood cholesterol.
+Choose avocados, nuts, and seeds for healthy fats.

 Plant-Based Athletes